Our curriculum helps students build the technology, design, and business know-how needed to lead new ventures.

 During the January term of Year 1, students complete Technology Venture Immersion, a two-week course jointly taught by HBS and SEAS faculty.
 Modeled on the HBS Startup Bootcamp, the Technology Venture Immersion employs a learning-by-doing approach in which student teams work on their own venture concepts.
 The course will convey concepts and builds skills required in early stage technology ventures, including problem finding (human-centered design, customer discovery), solution finding (ideation methods, prototyping, user testing), business model validation (hypothesis generation, minimum viable products, lean experimentation), sales and marketing methods, venture financing, and team building and leadership skills.

 HBS Required Curriculum Spring Term

 Students continue with their RC section, completing the RC’s five spring term case-based courses: Business, Government & the International Economy; Finance 2; Leadership & Corporate Accountability; Strategy; and The Entrepreneurial Manager, along with FIELD Global Immersion, at the end of which student teams travel abroad to design a product for a sponsoring organization.

 More on the Required Curriculum >

 During the summer between Year 1 and Year 2, most students either work on their own startup concept or as an intern in a technology venture; they are matched in either case with alumni mentors and may apply for a summer fellowship grant from the HBS Rock Center for Entrepreneurship.
 In 2017, 80 HBS MBA students received Rock Summer Fellowship grants averaging $6,000 apiece.

 During Year 2 students split their time between SEAS and HBS, enrolling in electives at each school in order to complete the MS technical course requirements and MBA Elective Curriculum (EC).
-Students also take the Integrated Design course as a cohort during the fall term, and, during the January and spring terms, complete the Capstone course, in which they work in a small team to build and launch a new product.
+Students also take the Designing Technology Ventures course as a cohort during the fall term, and, during the January and spring terms, complete the Capstone course, in which they work in a small team to build and launch a new product.